SAP/sap-btp-service-operator/README.md

 **Note**: To rotate the credentials between the BTP service operator and Service Manager, you have to create a new binding for the `service-operator-access` service instance, and then execute the setup script again with the new set of credentials.
 Afterward, you can delete the old binding.

+**Note**: The `service-operator-access` credentials are intended exclusively for technical communication between the BTP Service Operator and Service Manager.
+They are not designed for direct API access.
+If you need to call Service Manager APIs directly, create a separate Service Manager instance with the `subaccount-admin` plan and use those credentials instead.

 [Back to top](#table-of-contents)

 ### Using Custom Certificate Authorities